robstoll/atrium/README.md

   ⚬ an element which needs:
       » to be less than: 3        (kotlin.Int <1234789>)
     ⚬ ▶ number of such elements: 3
-        ◾ must be at most: 2
+        ◾ is at most: 2
 ```
 </ex-collection-builder-3>
 <hr/>